 - 1. The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.
 Students should submit to the Vice President of Academic Affairs, written requests to identify the record(s) they wish to inspect.
-The Vice President of Academic Affairs will make arrangements for access and notify the student of the time and place where the records may be inspected. - 2.
+The Vice President of Academic Affairs will arrange for access and notify the student of the time and place where the records may be inspected. - 2.
 The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
-They should write the College official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+They should write the College official responsible for the record, clearly identify the part of the record they want changed and specify why it is inaccurate or misleading.
 If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding hearing procedures will be provided to the student when notified of the right to a hearing. - 3.
 The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the College in an administrative, supervisory, faculty, academic or research, or support staff position (including law enforcement personnel and health staff); a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility. - 4.
 The right to file a complaint with the U.S. Department of Education concerning alleged failures by Great Lakes Christian College to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

-Family Policy Compliance Office U.S. Department of Education 600 Independence Avenue, SW Washington, DC 20202-4605 Directory information includes the following: name, GLCC address and telephone number, major field of study, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by the student, and participation in officially recognized activities.
-Only the Registrar's Office disseminates directory information.
+Family Policy Compliance Office U.S. Department of Education 600 Independence Avenue, SW Washington, DC 20202-4605 information.
 All inquiries for such information should be forwarded to the Registrar.
 Students may see the Registrar to request non-disclosure of directory information.
 This request must be made in writing by the add/drop date each semester.